Peanhua/ot-harjoitustyo/documentation/architecture.md

 During an active on-going game, the user interface handles updating the screen based on events from the game and by querying the current state of it.

-### Switching between screens

-There are two ways to switch between screens, both methods use the same basic logic.

-* The current screen is replaced with a new screen.
-* A child screen is shown until the child is closed.

-When a new screen is created, it is given its parent screen.
-When the newly created screen is closed, the parent screen is re-shown.

 ## Application logic

 Application logic is currently contained in the *fishingrodofdestiny.world* and its sub-packages.
 A single instance of a *Game* holds a single game and its state.
 A game contains levels, and a game also contains reference to the player game object for ease of access / finding it.